PavelDaB/Pwned-Password-Checker/README.md

 - `hashlib` library (to turn your password into a secure hash algorithm)
 - `sys` library (to input your password using your terminal)

-To install the required library, use:
+To install the required libraries, use:
 ```bash
 pip install requests
 pip install haslib